Robotic Gas Source Localization with Probabilistic Mapping and Online Dispersion Simulation: Experimental Validation

-The real-world experiments were carried out inside a house, using natural ventilation as the sole source of airflow.
+The real-world experiments correspond to simulations D1 and E1, respectively.
 The gas source was an ultrasonic vibration humidifier loaded with a 96\% ethanol solution.
-We used a Giraff robot equipped with a photoionization detector (PID) and an ultrasonic anemometer for GSL, and with a laser scanner and RGB-D camera for navigation.
+We used a Giraff robot equipped with a photoionization detector (PID) and an ultrasonic anemometer for GSL, and with a 2D laser scanner and RGB-D camera for navigation.
 Because these experiments are vastly more time-consuming to carry out, only 10 runs of each algorithm were recorded as a way to validate the more extensive simulation results.